stevemarple/RPi_ADC_hat/hardware/v1.0.0/README.md

 # Build instructions for v1.0.0

 The PCB design offers a number of options for construction, not all parts should fitted.
-Indeed, to do some could be harmful to the ADC HAT and to the Raspberry Pi.
+Indeed, to do so could be harmful to the ADC HAT and to the Raspberry Pi.
 Read and understand the build options first.

 ## Build options